-Danielle Burns, Depth Psychologist® is a professional research consultant who specializes in the application of heuristic inquiries, the creation of community action research, and the development of teaching programs in the humanities, arts, behavioral, and social sciences for healthcare students and practitioners.
-She brings symbolic understanding through teaching, music, art, and film for cultural enrichment, psychoanalytic, and self-improvement purposes.
+Danielle specializes in the application of heuristic inquiries through the creation of participatory action research and the development of teaching programs in the humanities, arts, behavioral, and social sciences.
 Her clinical inquiries explore functional behaviors and evolutionary processes, and how such behaviors affect consciousness development in human beings through attachment relationships.

 Danielle is a scholar of religious studies.
-She is given the honorary degree of Doctor of Philosophy in Theological Studies from Rose Ministries from Reverend William E. Hall for her spiritual life pursuits, dissertation research, and theological studies in the copyrighted work, "Differing Holy Moments: An Inquiry of the Archetypal Numinous in Prenatal Attachment."
-She is also conferred a Doctor of Divinity degree and Church Charter from the United National Church, Biblical Studies Seminary, for her work at Danielle Nicole Burns, Licensed Clinical Social Worker, Incorporated, and Conscious Healing and Consulting.
+She is given the honorary degree of Doctor of Philosophy in Theological Studies from Reverend William E. Hall at Rose Ministries for her spiritual life pursuits, dissertation research, and theological studies in the written work, "Differing Holy Moments: An Inquiry of the Archetypal Numinous in Prenatal Attachment."

-Moreover, Danielle is a performance art dancer, actress, singer, and songwriter in the clinical theatre for arts, humanities, behavioral, and social sciences.
-She is a creative writer, producer, director, screenwriter, playwright, poet, and storyteller, having authored many copyrighted works through radio, television, music, and film.
-Her creative works are available online at iTunes, Google Play, TuneIn, Stitcher, iHeartRadio, Spotify, Amazon Music, and on other television and radio platforms throughout VoiceAmerica Radio and Television.
+Moreover, Danielle is a singer, songwriter, playwright, poet, storyteller, and voiceover artist in the theater for arts, social and behavioral sciences, having authored copyrighted works in literature, songwriting, radio, television, meditation, and film.
+Her written works are available online at iTunes, Google Play, TuneIn, Stitcher, iHeartRadio, Spotify, Amazon Music, YouTube, and on other television and radio platforms throughout VoiceAmerica Radio and Television.